 Affordable restaurants are highly in demand in Paris.
-It is possible to have a superb meal in Paris at affordable price.
+It is possible to have a superb meal in the city at affordable price.
 Taste good French cuisine in cheap restaurants such as La Tourelle, Des Gars dans la cuisine, Pharamond, Cafe Louis Philippe, Cafe du Commerce.
-It is even possible to find affordable restaurants in touristic high spots such as the Eiffel Tower and the Champs Elysees.
+It is even possible to find affordable restaurants in touristic high spots such as the Eiffel Tower and the Champs Elysees districts.
 Go for lunch.
 Order set menu, drink tap water and the house wine.
 Most restaurants are more expensive at dinner time, as they don't have then the affordable set menus.
 Top Restaurants in Paris.

 Although not the best price quality ratio in town, 58 Tour Eiffel is worth your money as an affordable restaurant on the first floor of the Eiffel Tower.
 Its concept is that of a chic picnic.
 The 58 Tour Eiffel welcomes you every day for a quick, fun lunch within the Eiffel Tower.
 A hostess will guide you to your table.
 A few moments later, your order is taken and your lunch is brought to you in a picnic-style basket so you can enjoy an original meal!
 The cooks work meticulously in the lively open kitchen, preparing multicultural, quick service food.
 The Chef's menu is changed twice a year to prioritise the flavour of seasonal products.

 Lift ticket (1st floor) + Starter + main course + dessert.
 Meal served in a picnic-style basket.
 A soft drink or a glass of wine or a beer.
-41.50 euros.
+39 euros.
 Can be combined with city coach tour.
 Information.
 Paris metro: Ecole militaire.
 Paris map.

 Close to Centre Pompidou, great and affordable food from Normandy + decor + service.
 Established in 1832 in Les Halles, Pharamond has moved to a remarkable 1900 property, a listed historic monument boasting wood trim, painted mirrors, enameled panels galore.
 It offers a delightful bistro menu, featuring Normandy specialties like tripe and andouillette.
 Pharamond is living testimony to the number of creations of the 1900 World's Fair in Paris.